Introduction

 6. Dumbbell Suitcase Deadlift

 The dumbbell suitcase deadlift is a great unilateral (one-sided) exercise that challenges your lower back, obliques, and grip strength.
-It mimics the real-life movement of picking up a bag or suitcase, which makes it super functional.
+It mimics the real-life movement of picking up a bag or suitcase, which makes it one of the most practical Lower Back Dumbbell Exercises.

 How to do it: